datkat21/Wii-PPT/README.md

 # Wii PowerPoint Edition
+### Our Code Is Open Source So You Can Do Anything You Want With It!
 Wii PowerPoint Project made for fun by the [Mint Team](https://github.com/orgs/pieosteam/teams/mint-team).
 Check [Releases](https://github.com/datkat21/Wii-PPT/releases) for more info.
 ## Features